joepie91/scraperscript/README.md

 **How to make it stop killing my input:** Just click the X in the ScraperScript bar.
 ScraperScript will release your input.

+**How to develop:** Modify the bookmarklet to point at a scraperscript.js that is hosted locally.
+It's loaded with a cachebuster, so you can simply use the same bookmarklet every time you change the local code.

 Known bugs:

 * On certain kinds of elements (some submit buttons, some elements with click events), ScraperScript can't prevent the attached event from happening.
 I'm unsure what causes this.